 Tools:

-• Flamescope - A visualization tool for rendering a perf profile (and other formats) into an interactive subsecond heat map.
-This tool invites the user to explore the timeline for microbursts of activity or inactivity and render flamegraphs of those interesting timespans to explore what code paths were active.
+profile (and other formats) into an interactive subsecond heat map.
+This tool invites the user to explore the timeline for microbursts of activity or inactivity and render flamegraphs of those interesting timespans to explore what code paths were active. - BCC - BCC is a framework for building BPF tools, and it ships with many useful tools out of the box.
+In this article, we used

-• bpftrace - Another BPF framework, ideal for answering ad-hoc questions about your system's behavior.
-It uses an awk-like syntax and is quick to learn.
-In this article, we wrote a custom bpftrace script for observing the variables used in computing how much memory to free during each round of evictions.
-This script's instrumentation points are specific to our particular build of redis-server, but the approach is able to be generalized and illustrates how versatile this tool can be.
+script for observing the variables used in computing how much memory to free during each round of evictions.
+This script's instrumentation points are specific to our particular build ofredis-server

 Usage examples:

-• Example - Walkthrough of using perf and flamescope to capture, filter, and visualize the stack sampling CPU profiles of the Redis main thread.
+to capture, filter, and visualize the stack sampling CPU profiles of the Redis main thread. - Example - Walkthrough (including safety check) of using

-• Example - Describes the latency injection experiment (the first of the three ideas).
+.
+Also, these companion notes discuss some build-specific considerations. - Example - Describes the latency injection experiment (the first of the three ideas).
 This experiment confirmed that memory demand increases at the predicted rate when we slow response rate to below request arrival rate, in the same way evictions do.
 This result confirmed the request queuing itself is the source of the memory pressure that amplifies the eviction burst once it begins.